roadhouse-dev/RxDbflow/README.md

 }
 ```

-While you can change the dbflow version, only 3.1.1 is currently supported.
+While you can change the dbflow version, only 3.1.1 is official supported.

 #Build